brucemack/brucemack.github.io/ampersand/index.md

 This **temporary** UDP firewall opening will automatically close after a minute or so of non-use.
-This is the reason that the IAX2 protocol defines a PING/PONG protocol and the implementations use it every ~10 seconds.
+This is likely the reason that the IAX2 protocol defines a PING/PONG protocol and the implementations use it every ~10 seconds.
 There is constant bi-directional traffic on an IAX2 connection even when you aren't talking.